Hong Kong SkyCity: SkyPier

-This complex allows passengers from Mainland China and Macau to access Hong Kong International Airport by jetfoil or ferry.
-It is connected via automated people mover that transport passengers to the Airport for connecting flights and vice versa.
-Architecture firm Aedas designed SkyPier.
+SkyPier allows passengers from Mainland China and Macau to access Hong Kong International Airport by jetfoil or ferry.
+It is connected via automated people mover that transport passengers to the airport for connecting flights and vice versa.
+SkyPier was designed by the architecture firm Aedas.

-Hong Kong Skycity Marriott Hotel
+Hong Kong SkyCity Marriott Hotel

-This luxury hotel connects to AsiaWorld Expo, the SkyPier & Nine eagle golf course.
+Hong Kong SkyCity Marriott Hotel connects to AsiaWorld Expo, the SkyPier and Nine eagle golf course.
 13885 sqft of total meeting space can accommodate up to 650 guests.
 The 658-room hotel was opened in December 2008.
-The hotel was the first hotel in Hong Kong to receive the halal food certification.
+The hotel was the first hotel in Hong Kong to receive the Halal food certification.

-Under development
+Regala Skycity Hotel

+Regala Skycity Hotel connects to AsiaWorld-Expo and 11SKIES.
+The hotel offers 1,208 guestrooms, 3 restaurants and bars plus over 30,138 sq ft (2,800 m²) of indoor meeting spaces including Regala Grand Ballroom and two Banquet Halls.

 SkyPlaza

-SkyPlaza is a large entertainment and retail centre that would be housed in Terminal 2 of the Hong Kong International Airport.
-The check-in facilities of Terminal 2 opened on 28 February 2007 along with the opening of Platform 3 of the Airport Express Airport station.
+SkyPlaza is a large entertainment and retail centre is housed in Terminal 2 of the Hong Kong International Airport.
+The check-in facilities of Terminal 2 opened on 28 February 2007 alongside the opening of Platform 3 of the Airport Express Airport station.

 Airport World Trade Centre

-It would include the Airport World Trade Centre, which would house numerous offices.
+Airport World Trade Centre is a modern Grade A office building located at 1 Sky Plaza Road.
+It offers commercial office spaces and shared office environments for businesses, particularly those in the airline, logistics, and professional services sectors, due to its proximity to the airport and advanced facilities.

-11 Skies
+11 SKIES

-Airport Authority Hong Kong announced on 2 May 2018 that New World Development has been awarded the tender for the SKYCITY integrated development which comprises retail complexes, dining areas, hotels, entertainment facilities and offices.
-Under the agreement, New World Development will design, construct, finance and manage the development on sites A2 and A3, adjacent to HKIA's passenger terminals.
+Airport Authority Hong Kong announced on 2 May 2018 that New World Development had been awarded the tender for the SkyCity integrated development, which comprises retail complexes, dining areas, hotels, entertainment facilities, and offices.
+Under the agreement, New World Development will design, construct, finance, and manage the development on sites A2 and A3, adjacent to HKIA's passenger terminals.

-New World Development has announced on 23 November 2020 the official name of the project – 11 Skies – operated by K11 under the New World Development's portfolio.
-Scheduled to open in phases from 2022 to 2025, the 3.8-million-square-foot complex will contain 2.66 million sq. ft. dining and retail space, 570,000 sq. ft. experiential entertainment facilities and 570,000 sq. ft. grade A office space.
-There will be over 800 shops including more than 120 restaurants.
+On 23 November 2020, New World Development had announced the official name of the project––11 Skies, operated by K11 under the New World Development's portfolio.
+Scheduled to open in phases from 2022 to 2025, the 3.8 million-square-foot complex will contain 2.66 million sq. ft. dining and retail space, 570,000 sq. ft. experiential entertainment facilities, and 570,000 sq. ft. grade A office space.
+There will be over 800 shops, including more than 120 restaurants.

+In July 2025, Bloomberg reported that New World Development was exploring the sale of its retail and dining portion of 11 SKIES to ease liquidity pressure.
+However, the Airport Authority stated that it remains in close communication with New World Development and expects the phased opening to proceed in mid-2026.
+Retail and entertainment components are expected to gradually resume operations in phases.